Jadvyga Juškytė

 Jadvyga Teofilė Juškytė (1869–1948) was a Lithuanian activist during the Lithuanian National Revival.

 Born to a family of petty Lithuanian nobles, Juškytė did not get any formal education but worked as a teacher most of her life.
 At a young age, she established an illegal Lithuanian school in Pernarava and taught there for about 15 years.
 She established contacts and collaborated with other Lithuanian activists.
 In 1893, together with Gabrielė Petkevičaitė-Bitė, she co-founded Žiburėlis, an illegal society to provide financial assistance to Lithuanian students.
 In 1895, she managed to get linguist Kazimieras Jaunius released from a psychiatric hospital in Kazan and bring him back to Lithuania.
 She prepared his notes on Lithuanian grammar into a book which was published via primitive hectograph in 1897.
-In 1899, she played a role in America in the Bathhouse staged in Palanga.
+In 1899, she played a role in America in the Bathhouse, staged in Palanga.
 It was the first public Lithuanian-language theater performance in present-day Lithuania.
-She contributed articles to various Lithuanian periodicals, including Varpas and Tėvynės sargas, and collected examples of Lithuanian folklore which she shared with Jonas Basanavičius and Juozas Tumas-Vaižgantas.
+She contributed articles to various Lithuanian periodicals, including Varpas and Tėvynės sargas, and collected examples of Lithuanian folklore, which she shared with Jonas Basanavičius and Juozas Tumas-Vaižgantas.

 In 1901–1912, Juškytė worked as a private teacher.
-During that time she published three Lithuanian textbooks to help children learn reading and writing.
+During that time, she published three Lithuanian textbooks to help children learn reading and writing.
 She also published a prayer book in proper and fluent Lithuanian, a small collection of Lithuanian songs and poems, and two volumes of translated theater plays.
 During World War I, Juškytė remained in Lithuania and established several Lithuanian schools near her native Pernarava.
-When Lithuania declared independence, Juškytė organized local municipality and led a local group of Lithuanian Riflemen.
+When Lithuania declared independence, Juškytė organized the local municipality and led a local group of Lithuanian Riflemen.
 In 1920–1930, she worked as a director of a primary school in Pernarava.
-Severe illness and partial paralysis forced her into retirement in 1930 and she died in obscurity in 1948.
+Severe illness and partial paralysis forced her into retirement in 1930, and she died in obscurity in 1948.

 Biography

 Early life

 Juškytė was born on in Pernarava to a family of petty Lithuanian nobles.
 Her father was a relative of brothers Antanas and Jonas Juška.
 Both of her parents participated in the failed anti-Russian Uprising of 1863; her father was briefly jailed.
 Her parents rented the Pernarava Manor from the Tyszkiewicz family.
-Juškytė attend just one year of private school in Kėdainiai and was mainly educated at home by her mother who was well educated and well read.
-The family had a personal library as well as a gallery of portraits of their ancestors.
+Juškytė attend just one year of private school in Kėdainiai and was mainly educated at home by her mother, who was well educated and well read.
+The family had a personal library, as well as a gallery of portraits of their ancestors.

 From an early age, Juškytė was exposed to the banned Lithuanian press.
 She received copies of Aušra, the first Lithuanian periodical, and even met its editor Jonas Šliūpas when he visited his uncle in Pernarava. Šliūpas remembered the young and enthusiastic Juškytė in his memoirs.
 Juškytė established an illegal school for the children of manor workers as well as girls from the village.
-She taught Lithuanian, Polish, and Russian languages, literature, history, geography, handicraft.
+She taught the Lithuanian, Polish, and Russian languages, literature, history, geography, and handicraft.
 She taught at this illegal school for about 15 years.
 The average class size was about ten students.